skoval/meta-analysis/chapter3.md

 --- type:NormalExercise lang:r  xp:300 skills:5 key:5fecf88a095e785ec5f4170e6bca93ef6a6f628e
 ## Comparing Effects

 Calculate the standardized mean difference for the previous problem and contrast it with the mean difference in a plot.
+Do both effect sizes appear to be highly correlated or not?

 *** =instructions